Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Inference routine

-While the numerical covariance matrix provides an estimate of the true errors intrinsic in our simulation method, it will also contain `shot noise' due to the finite number of simulations used.
-By definition, a greater number of simulations leads to more suppression of this shot noise, until the limit of infinite realisations where the shot noise will average to zero and leave only the true signal in the covariance matrix.
+{ While the numerical covariance matrix provides an estimate of the true errors intrinsic in our simulation method, it will also contain numerical noise due to the finite number of simulations used.
+By definition, a greater number of simulations leads to more suppression of this noise, until the limit of infinite realisations where the noise will average to zero and leave only the unbiased, `true' signal in the covariance matrix.
+This unbiased estimate of the covariance will contain information on both the cosmological 3$\times$2pt signal, and the effects of Poisson noise and shape noise in the measurement.

-One complexity of the tomographic approach is that as a greater number of redshift bins is used for the 3$\times$2pt analysis, the data vector becomes larger.
-Therefore, more simulations are needed to suppress the shot noise such that it does not dominate over the true signal and lead to inaccurate posterior constraints.
-For exploring configurations with $>10$ tomographic bins, we find that, at an optimistic minimum, $>10^{4}$ simulations would be needed in order for the random noise to be suppressed to a suitable level below the true signal.
-Since this number of realisations is impractical to generate, we work with a smaller number of realisations and introduce a filtering approach to remove the random noise in the covariance matrix.